-Are you planning a trip to Thailand with your infant?
+If you aren’t sure what to pack for Thailand with a baby in tow, don’t fear!
 Here are our baby packing list must-haves!

 1. Baby Carrier